NanXYZLab/CPE_701/README.md

-# C-PE_701
+# CPE_701
-Tutorial and code for C&amp;PE 701 course distribution.
+Tutorial and code for CPE 701 course distribution.

+For any inquiries, please reach out to the course instructor, Yiling Nan, at yiling.nan@ku.edu.